 What is a Teapot, and What is it Used For?

 A teapot is a container that is specifically used for holding boiling water or water that is extremely hot.
 These containers can be made from a variety of materials, including porcelain, stone, steel, or ceramic.

 Now you can imagine why you might not want to place a porcelain teapot on top of your gas stove – it would shatter almost immediately.

 The primary purpose of the teapot is brewing tea leaves or coffee grounds.
 You simply toss your favorite tea leaves or coffee grounds into the pot (often inside an infuser/strainer), then fill it with boiling water.

 Most teapots are constructed with a specific opening to pour the hot water into, which makes your job effortless without the fear of burning yourself along the way.

-Being able to steep tea leaves ensures that there is immensely more flavor.
+As someone who drinks tea every day, being able to steep tea leaves ensures that there is immensely more flavor.
 Bagged tea products simply do not have the same depth of flavor as loose tea leaves.

-Aside from opening for pouring water, most teapots also come with a handy spout for pouring tea and a sturdy handle.
+Aside from an opening for pouring water, most teapots also come with a handy spout for pouring tea and a sturdy handle.
 The spout may or may not have a built-in strainer that ensures no leafy bits or coffee grounds end up in your cup.